scyto/tuya-convert/README.md

 ### Use prebuilt image ###

 * copy [docker/docker-compose.sample.yml](https://raw.githubusercontent.com/scyto/tuya-convert/master/docker/docker-compose.sample.yml) to your docker host as docker-compose.yml
-* the only env var you should need to change in the docker-ompose file is the AP if your wifi adapter on the host is not wlan0
+* the only env var you should need to change in the docker-compose file is the AP if your wifi adapter on the host is not wlan0
 * run `docker-compose run --rm --entrypoint start tuya` this will pull the image and start the app and cleanly remove the container at exit
 * NOTE: you must not have anything else running on port 80 on the host (e.g. web server or container exposed on port 80)